AutoConfig Job Types

 }

-Removing pairs
+Removing Pairs

 Type names in config: removePairs

-(uses ticker filters) or removePairs2
+(uses Ticker Filters) or removePairs2

-Job output: removes trading pairs from a specific exchange.
+Job output: Removes trading pairs from a specific exchange.

 Pair options:

-noBag (true/false): when true, only pairs with a balance below MIN_VOLUME_TO_SELL
+, only pairs with a balance belowMIN_VOLUME_TO_SELL

-removeDisabled (true/false): when true, each time a removePairs job is ran it will remove all disabled pairs for the exchange the job runs on - regardless of filter settings.
-Useful, for example, when you use COUNT_SELL
+job is run, it will remove all disabled pairs for the exchange the job runs on, regardless of filter settings.
+Useful, for example, when you useCOUNT_SELL

 .

-snapshots: defines how many ticker snapshots are saved to perform calculations on.
-Relevant for filter types that include Interval
+: Defines how many ticker snapshots are saved to perform calculations on.
+Relevant for filter types that includeInterval

 in their name.
+For example, ifsnapshots

-Config example
+Config Example

-- Scan Binance tickers every ten minutes
+- Scan Binance tickers every ten minutes.

-- Remove any pair that has has a volume ranking below 20, besides pairs containing BNB or XVG in their name.
+- Remove any pair that has a volume ranking below 20, besides pairs containing BNB or XVG in their name.

 {